Johannes de Peyster Sr.

-Johannes de Peyster Sr. (born in Haarlem, Holland, about 1600; died in New Amsterdam (now New York City) about 1685) was a Dutch merchant who immigrated to New Netherland some time before 1651.
+Johannes de Peyster Sr. (born in Haarlem, Holland, about 1600; died in New York City about 1685) was a Dutch merchant who immigrated to New Netherland some time before 1651.
 He was the patriarch of a long line of influential and wealthy family members, who, along with the Van Cortlands, Schuylers, Livingstons, and others, formed New York City’s social and political elite.